 It has weight, and the pressure exerted by the weight of air is known as air pressure.
 Due to gravity, this mixture of gases near the surface is denser than at high altitudes.
 This is why the gaseous atmosphere in the mountains is thinner than that at the surface.

 Another property is its expanding property.
 On heating, it expands and occupies more space.
-More it expands, more it becomes thinner.
-Hence, the pressure of warm wind is lower than that of cold wind.
+The more it expands, the thinner it becomes.
+Hence, the pressure of the warm wind is lower than that of cold wind.